Using Clerk with AI

 Use Clerk's MCP server

-Clerk provides its own MCP server that helps AI coding assistants provide accurate SDK snippets and implementation patterns.
+Clerk provides its own MCP server that helps AI coding agents provide accurate SDK snippets and implementation patterns.
 This is useful when building authentication features with Clerk in AI tools.
 Learn how to connect to Clerk's MCP server.

 Build your own MCP implementation